 - Go to the Service Settings > "General" Tab

-- Double-Check Service Display Name and UPN and adapt as needed.
+- Double-Check Service Display Name and SIP-address and adapt them as needed.

 - Optionally you can also assign an external PSTN / E.164 number for your Nimbus team.
 This requires additional licenses distributed by Microsoft.
 (Learn more → Refer to "Microsoft 365 Phone System - Virtual User")

 Why is this needed?
-The Script run will require Tenant Admin TENANT ADMIN permissions as it will connect to Azure and register the service or potential settings.
+The Script run will require Tenant Admin permissions as it will connect to Azure and register the service or potential settings.

-Note that any changes will always require another Script Run / Runbook Re-Trigger.
+Note that future changes will always require another Script Run.
 Details are explained in the next step.

 Script Run & Test Call

-TENANT ADMIN required task: Each service settings change that affects the endpoint or licensing must be confirmed by a Tenant Administrator.
-When setting changes are complete, execute the PowerShell script and follow instructions inside.
+TENANT ADMIN required.
+Each service settings change that affects the call endpoints or phone number licensing must be confirmed by a Tenant Administrator:

 Infos on the Script